 UMI will establish relationships with individuals, institutions, associations, governments, corporations, organizations, through its community outreach programs.
 Working together in our community outreach programs will establish the working relationships and partnerships needed before moving to Phase II.

-Phase II.
+Phase III.
 Establish New Organizational Structure

 UMI will work to solve the problems associated with the administrative management and coordination of interrelated programs and services offered by individuals, institutions, associations, governments, corporations, organizations, and foundations in the fight against human bondage, suffering, and poverty.
 UMI will work to eliminate fragmented, overlapping and duplicated services.